ninezerozeronine/chip-computer/README.md

 # 8 bit 74 Series Computer

-This is a project to make a basic but fully functional 8 bit computer using microchips from the 74LS series.
+This is a project to make a basic but fully functional 8 bit computer using 7400 series ICs.

 Enormous credit is due to Ben Eater (https://eater.net/) whose simply excellent series of YouTube videos (https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLowKtXNTBypGqImE405J2565dvjafglHU) inspired and informed this project.